Jul 23 2024

 Here, we define what native advertising is and unpack what it looks like, how it can drive performance, and what the future holds for the medium.

-Native advertising is most commonly deployed as paid “in-feed" posts on search engine results pages (SERPs) and on social networks such as Facebook, Twitter, and Instagram (among others).
-Indeed, seven out of every 10 native display ad dollars are spent on social networks, while, incidentally, 96.0% of all social network ad spending is native.
-But it also takes other forms: as “recommended content” typically found at the foot of news sites, or as more extravagant “branded content” that consumes entire webpages (and occasionally entire websites).
-Let’s dig deeper into these different formats:
+Native advertising is most commonly deployed as paid “in-feed" posts on search engine results pages (SERPs) and on social networks such as Instagram, TikTok, and Reddit.
+Indeed, close to three-quarters of native display ad dollars are spent on social networks, while 97% of all social network ad spending is native.

 Native Advertising Formats